Disaster Risk Management

 Risk Assessment

 The process of determining the nature and extent of risk by analyzing potential hazards and evaluating existing condition of vulnerability and capacity.
-OR
+Risk assessment is the process of evaluating the potential risks and vulnerabilities associated with hazards.
+It involves analyzing the likelihood and potential consequences of specific hazard events to determine the overall risk and inform decision-making regarding disaster management strategies.

 The estimation of risk posed by a hazard.
 Risk assessment consists of the following steps: